 Refrain from conducting meetings or making calls from the comfort of your bed or couch.
 Being properly seated is essential to keep your brain focused on work.

 If there is a lot of noise around you, block it with noise-cancelling headphones or ear buds.
-Studies show that listening to classical music or nature sounds helps you stay focused on the task at hand while relieving stress.
+Studies show that listening to classical music or nature sounds helps you stay focused on the task at hand while relieving stress.4.
+Communicate clearly (with your boss, your team and the members of your household)

 Working from home can create a disconnect so it is vital to stay in touch and to communicate effectively – with your team AND the members of your household.
 If you have children, it is important to explain to them what you are doing so that they can understand why they have to let you work quietly.